Facebook Google Plus Instagram LinkedIn Twitter

 Funding

-How funding for control work is prioritised
+How funding for control operations is prioritised

 The national wilding conifer management strategy sets out criteria for deciding where control operations funded through the National Programme should be spent.